Related-Articles Widget Keeps Surfacing Near-Duplicate Pages

 You scroll to the bottom of an article on “ChatGPT keeps logging me out” and the Related panel shows three other posts: “ChatGPT session expires too fast,” “ChatGPT auto-logout problem,” and “ChatGPT logged out after 5 minutes.”
 All three are the same question with slightly different titles, written across a year as you chased the long tail.
-The recommender promoted them because every signal (tag overlap, title token Jaccard, embedding cosine) said they were maximally related.
-Readers see the same article repeated three times, bounce, and Google sees a site that recommends duplicates to itself, which is a strong signal about content quality.
-This is one of the harder problems on a mature content site because the recommender is doing exactly what it was asked to do.
+The recommender promoted them because every signal (tag overlap, title-token Jaccard, embedding cosine) said they were maximally related.
+Readers see the same article three times, bounce, and Google sees a site recommending duplicates to itself.
+This is one of the harder problems on a mature content site because the recommender is doing exactly what you asked: it found similar, when you wanted related.
+Those are different tasks.

 Common causes